Sheriff: 19-year-old UC Berkeley student from North Carolina reported missing in San Francisco

 Authorities say she may have a black backpack.

-"Her last known location is in downtown San Francisco near Chrissy Field, close to the Golden Gate Bridge," the sheriff's department said in a statement.
+"Her last known location is in downtown San Francisco near Crissy Field, close to the Golden Gate Bridge," the sheriff's department said in a statement.

 Those with information on her disappearance are asked to call San Francisco police at (415) 575-4444 or text a tip to TIP411.
 Any tip sent via text must begin with "SFPD."